gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

 player to always appear you might try to make the text appear above the head.
 Just translate it +Y some number of units, enough to make sure it was always above the player.

-You can also move it forward toward the cameara.
+You can also move it forward toward the camera.
 Let's do that here just for the hell of it.
 Because 'pos' is in view space that means it's relative to the eye (which is at 0,0,0 in view space).
 So if we normalize it we get a unit vector pointing from the eye to that point which we can then multiply by some amount to move the text a specific number of units toward or away from the eye.